Home » Engineering » What is Venturi Meter: Principles, Construction, Parts, and Applications

 Disadvantages

-• Because of their size, they cannot be employed in places with the limited size of space.
+• Because of their size, they cannot be used in places with the limited size of space.

 • The initial investment, installation, and maintenance costs are high.

-long laying length is necessary.
-That is, for the venturi meter to function properly, a straight pipe free of fittings and misalignments must come before it in order to prevent flow turbulence.
-Vanes must be straightened as a result.
+• long laying length is necessary for the venturi meter to function properly, a straight pipe free of fittings and misalignments must come before it in order to prevent flow turbulence.

 • Due to the high-velocity fluid passing the pressure tapping at the throat, high Reynolds number gas flows are more susceptible to “tapping errors.”